codytwinton/portfolio-theme/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Feature Request
+name: Bug Report
-about: Tell us something you want to see in this project
+about: Report an issue that you're running into
-title: 'Feature Request: INSERT_HERE'
+title: 'Bug Report: INSERT_HERE'
-labels: feature
+labels: bug
 assignees: codytwinton
 ---